Mejituu/clash_for_windows_pkg/README.md

 # Clash for Windows

-A Windows GUI based on Clash
+A Windows/macOS GUI based on Clash